 Research at two levels of analysis.
-I conduct research at two levels of analysis: (1) the underlying emotional mechanisms of behaviours (i.e. what calibrates behaviours?), and (2) the function of behaviours (i.e. what is the purpose of this behaviour?, or why did this behaviour evolve?).
-Looking at different levels of analysis is a powerful approach that increases our understanding of why people engage in cooperation and competition (or other behaviours!)
+I conduct research at two levels of analysis: (1) the underlying emotional mechanisms of behaviors (i.e. what calibrates behaviors?), and (2) the function of behaviors (i.e. what is the purpose of this behavior?).

 Published (or Accepted Publications)

 Submitted or Under Review (available on request)

 View my presentations; just click the links.

 My engage in the learning process – not just memorization – as I encourage them to engage in the messy process of inquiry.
 My goal is that they learn how to think, rather than what to think, and I create opportunities to make this happen.